When should I go to Disney World and where should I stay

 Supplemental Information - Disney Resorts at a glance

 Disney World Value Resorts: Smallest rooms with double beds but they also have the smallest price tag.
 Big, bold and colorful icons make these hotels a hit with kids and, in many ways, are the most "Disney" of any of the resorts.
 Pools are themed but do not have pool slides.
 Each of the resorts has its own cafeteria style food court but no full service restaurants.
-These resorts enjoy the same great Disney benefits as the moderate and deluxe resorts at a much lower price point - benefits like poolside activities, Extra Magic Hours, free parking, and complimentary transportation to the Disney theme parks and airport.
+These resorts enjoy the same great Disney benefits as the moderate and deluxe resorts at a much lower price point - benefits like poolside activities, Extra Magic Hours, and complimentary transportation to the Disney theme parks and airport.
 Standard rooms can accommodate four guests + one baby.
 You can also book FASTPASS+ reservations 30-days ahead of non-Disney hotel guests, 60 days prior to arrival.
 Family suites can accommodate six guests + one baby.
 Great choice for guests watching their budget or people who spend most of their time in the theme parks.

 - Disney’s All-Star Resorts – These are the original value resorts and guests are allowed to use the pools at any of the three hotels.
 Depending on the type of promotion offered, All-Star Sports and All-Star Music may be the least expensive resorts on Disney property.
 All-Star Music has the least expensive family suites on Disney property.
 All-Star Movies is very Disney, very cute and the Buzz and Woody buildings are popular with Toy Story fans.